Spring Cleaning Your Spirit: A Guide to Renewal and Growth

 Take the time to clear out negativity that might be holding you back.

 For several reasons, letting go of negative thoughts, toxic relationships, and harmful habits is important.
-It frees up emotional and mental space, allowing new, positive experiences and relationships to enter one’s life.
+It frees up emotional and mental space, allowing new, positive experiences and relationships to enter your life.

-Reframing thoughts is a newer practice for me.
+Reframing thoughts.
 I find it helpful because I often feel down more because of a story I keep replaying.
-It’s a relief to know that stories can be rewritten and reframed.
+Recognizing the story and choosing a new one is transformative.

-Make it a priority to nurture your inner self.
+Make it a priority to nurture your inner self — and gain clarity on your deepest desires.

 Many of us, including me, aren’t naturally good at nurturing ourselves.
-We forge through our days just trying to get through our to-do lists.
+We forge through our days trying to get through our to-do lists.
 Often, we bury our emotions and distract ourselves.
-We need to figure out where to start when it comes to nurturing ourselves.

-Here are three of my favorite ideas to get you started:
+Here are three of my favorite ways to begin:

 1. Spend time in nature.